scorpia12/Auto-Hacking-USB/README.md

   		Better performance

 	If you want to add your Rat/Bot bin goto the folder App and drag your Rat to the folder bins and name it bin

+You can email me suggestions and other things about AHU at: rossepstein@rdevmobile.com